ansible/ansible/docsite/rst/playbooks.rst

        Learn about YAML syntax :doc:`playbooks_best_practices`
-       Various tips about managing playbooks in the real world :doc:`index`
+       Various tips about managing playbooks in the real world :doc:`playbooks_tasks`
+       An index of formats and keywords for tasks :doc:`index`
        Hop back to the documentation index for a lot of special topics about playbooks :doc:`modules`